Little Magnetic Book: General organization of the book

 \subsubsection{... which leads to the Birkhoff procedure}

 As we suggested above, our magnetic normal forms are close to the Birkhoff procedure and it is rather surprising that it has never been implemented to enlighten the effect of magnetic fields on the low lying eigenvalues of the magnetic Laplacian.
 A reason might be that, compared to the case of a Schr\"odinger operator with an electric potential, the pure magnetic case presents a specific feature: the symbol \enquote{itself} is not enough to generate a localization of the eigenfunctions.
 This difficulty can be seen in the recent papers by Helffer and Kordyukov \cite{HelKo11} (dimension two) and \cite{HelKo13} (dimension three) which treat cases without boundary.
-In dimension three they provide accurate constructions of quasimodes, but do not establish the semiclassical asymptotic expansions of the eigenvalues which is still an open problem.
-In dimension two, they prove that if the magnetic field has a unique and non-degenerate minimum, the $j$-th eigenvalue admits an expansion in powers of $h^{1/2}$ of the form:
+In dimension two, they prove that if the magnetic field has a unique and non-degenerate minimum, the $n$-th eigenvalue admits an expansion in powers of $h^{\frac{1}{2}}$ of the form:

-where $c_{0}$ and $c_{1}$ are constants depending on the magnetic field.
-In Chapter \ref{chapter-birk}, we extend their result by obtaining a complete asymptotic expansion which actually applies to more general magnetic wells and allows to describe larger eigenvalues.
+where $c_{0}$ and $c_{1}$ are constants depending on the magnetic field (see the discussion in Section \ref{sec.magw}).
+In Chapter \ref{chapter-birk} (whose main ideas are presented in Chapter \ref{chapter-appendix}), we extend their result by obtaining a complete asymptotic expansion which actually applies to more general magnetic wells and allows to describe larger eigenvalues.